josiahpjking/DasGuptR/README.md

-When standardising across more than two populations, computing the decompositions across all pairs of populations returns N-1 sets of adjusted rates, and decompositions between populations that are internally inconsistent (i.e. differences between populations 1 and 2, and 2 and 3, should sum to the difference between 1 and 3).
+When standardising across more than two populations, computing the decompositions across all pairs of populations returns N-1 sets of standardised rates, and decompositions between populations that are internally inconsistent (i.e. differences between populations 1 and 2, and 2 and 3, should sum to the difference between 1 and 3).